Richard Oelze: Work

 His most important work may well be Die Erwartung (The Expectation, 1935/1936), which depicts a group of people staring into an empty landscape with their backs to the observer.
 This picture is judged to be a fundamental picture in the history of painting.
 However, he had already had great success with exhibitions in Amsterdam, London, Paris and New York.

 Oelze was regarded as one of the most important painters of surrealism.
 His works are typified by a secretive representation of landscape and figural compositions, with rendition of details in the manner of the old masters.

 Oelze had an important influence on the later French surrealist, Christian d'Orgeix.

 Honors

 Oelze is the winner of the Max-Beckmann-Preis, received the Karl-Ernst-Osthaus-Preis of the city of Hagen, the Großen Kunstpreis (Great Art Prize) of the state of North Rhine Westphalia, the Lichtwark-Preis of the city of Hamburg and was awarded the Niedersachsenpreis in the category of culture in 1980.

 The city of Magdeburg named a street for Oelze, the Oelzeweg, and there is a Richard-Oelze-Ring in Worpswede.
+In the village Gut Posteholz is a street crossing named Richard-Oelze-Platz.